-

 What are they

 An asbestos management plan sets out where any identified asbestos or asbestos-containing material is present and how it will be managed.
+The plan should be updated as more information is gathered; it is a living document.

-A copy of the plan should be kept with the building and should be accessible to contractors and other workers.
+A copy of the plan should be kept with the building and should be quickly accessible to contractors and other workers.

 -